-GPTEC has hosted two webinars in association with the MSPI/DVPI project (September 6 and September 20), with another two planned for Fall 2017.
+GPTEC hosted two webinars in association with the MSPI/DVPI project (September 6 and September 20 of 2017).
 The webinar series includes discussion, technical assistance, and opportunities to ask questions about data collection, evaluation, and planning/management.

 Indigenous Evaluation Framework

 The American Indian Higher Education Consortium has developed an excellent Indigenous Evaluation Framework (LaFrance & Nichols, 2009) that describes evaluation and establishes a process for undertaking it that seeks to incorporate the unique factors associated with tribal communities.
-GPTEC may be able to print copies of the framework by request, but for immediate access, check out the online version here.
+GPTEC may be able to print copies of the framework by request, but for immediate access, check out the Indigenous Evaluation Framework online.